 Pool Grade DE vs Human Grade DE

 - There are two different kinds/grades of diatomaceous earth.
-One is human grade and is completely safe for us and our pets to ingest.
+One is human-grade and is completely safe for us and our pets to ingest.
 The other is pool grade, intended for filtration systems of pools, and is processed differently.
-This difference results in pool grade DE to have a high amount of crystalline silica.
-Use human grade DE you are good to go.
+This difference results in pool-grade DE having a high amount of crystalline silica.
+Use human-grade DE you are good to go.

 DE Inhalation Causes Irritation

-- It will cause lung infalmmation if the powder is inhaled, due to the sharp edges.
-I address the safety issue mixing into my dog’s food with a little liquid.
+- It will cause lung inflammation if the powder is inhaled, due to the sharp edges.
+I address the safety issue by mixing my dog’s food with a little liquid.